 Can we change core beliefs, therefore so called destiny?
 Part I

-In spirituality the way you are, think, feel... is the way you are shaping your destiny, your future.
+In spirituality, the way we are, think or feel is the way we are shaping our destiny, future.

-For neuroscience your actions, feelings and thoughts depend on how neurons wire in your brain.
+For neuroscience, our actions, feelings, and thoughts depend on how neurons wire in the brain.

-Probably philosophical description doesn’t have a destination in changing primal beliefs but defines them (depending on philosophers and century they lived in) as a state of mind not necessarily reflecting the reality, but influencing one’s actions. (https://plato.stanford.edu/entries/belief/)
+Some philosophical descriptions don't have a destination in changing primal beliefs but define them, depending on philosophers and century they lived in, as a state of mind not necessarily reflecting the reality, but influencing one’s actions. (https://plato.stanford.edu/entries/belief/)

-They all however propose the ways of dealing with unwanted core beliefs, such as: therapy, mindfulness, mental training, excercises, affirmations, etc. There are plenty of techniques, more than one can explore in a lifetime ;).
-However people still experience being triggered even if having months of better thinking about themselves.
+They all, however, propose ways of dealing with unwanted core beliefs, offering us therapy, mindfulness, mental training, exercises, affirmations, etc. There are plenty of techniques, more than one can explore in a lifetime, yet even if we follow a lot of them for a longer period of time, we still may experience being triggered by certain events.

-I don’t think that you can change core beliefs in 100%.
-To some degree you can alter or transform your reactions, appearances and attitutes toward them.
-In the core however you will always have your primal reaction: RUN if sensing a threat thinking the world is a dangerous place.
-And it may save you… ;)
+I don’t think that we can change core beliefs in 100%.
+To some degree, we can alter or transform our reactions, appearances, and attitudes toward them.
+In the core, however, we will always have our primal reaction or tendency: freeze, run or fight.

-1. Working on yourself using books, therapy, workshops.
+1. Working on yourself, drawing the knowledge from books, therapy, workshops.

-3. People.
-Possibly you won’treact to somebody you don’t care about.
-And again, you are going to be powerfully triggered by loved ones: family or spouse.
+3. Relationships with close ones.
+We will always have a strong reaction to our family or spouse.
 There is a saying: if you think you are enlightened, go ahead and spend a week with your family.

 A few more observations:

-If somebody told me years ago that total change of a primal belief is uncertain, I would be annoyed and far from agreeing. ;) After all I have changed a lot, reinventing myself and having results communicated by others.
-This text is however is based on experience of those around me, my own and professionals working in a field of psychology, philosophy and spirituality.
+This text is based on my experience and those around me, also professionals working in a field of psychology or philosophy.
 What all of these people agree on is: a change is possible, however the progress is slow and it is not final, but based on some sort of a compromise.
-Just as sudden winning in Lotto, or getting enlightenment is probable, it is very unlikely and not everyone can achieve it within a few months.

-Changing view of the world or self, definitely requires a new experience, new perspective, more supportive environment and people.
-Can someone build self-esteem regarding of negative surroundings?
+Changing the view of the world or self, definitely requires a new experience, new perspective, a more supportive environment, and people.
+Can someone build self-esteem regarding negative surroundings?

 Some spiritual teachers claim that the Earth is just a transition between destinations and we are here to just gain more experience as if in school.